fabiospampinato/phoenix/README.md

 ### Chrome Developer Tools

-If it gets opened, positionate it to the bottom-right corner, and shink Visual Studio Code's height a bit, so that the console will be visible.
+If it gets opened, positionate it to the bottom-right corner, and shrink Visual Studio Code's height a bit, so that the console will be visible.

 If it gets closed, restore Visual Studio Code's height.

-### Terminal/Finder
+### Terminal/Hyper/Finder

 If one of these apps' windows gets opened, positionate it to bottom-left corner.